Data Protection Information

 • Address

-• Payment information (only for events that require payment and depending on the method of payment you select)
+• Payment information (only for paid events and depending on the payment method you have selected)

-Any other mandatory data are marked as such (e.g., with *).
-Often, additional information can be provided voluntarily.
+Any additional mandatory information is marked as such (e.g., with *).
+Furthermore, additional information can often be provided voluntarily.

-We store the data we collect in the context of event registrations for 6 months unless you have consented to a longer storage period under Art.
-6 (1) lit. a GDPR.
+The personal data we collect for the event will be stored by us for a period of 6 months, unless you have consented to a longer storage period in accordance with Art.
+6 Abs.
+1 S. 1 lit. a DSGVO.

-We have entered into a data processing agreement with Mailingwork GmbH.
-By concluding this contract with us, Mailingwork GmbHundertakes to process the data on our behalf in compliance with the General Data Protection Regulation (GDPR) and to ensure that the rights of the data subjects are protected.
+We have concluded a data processing agreement with Mailingwork.
+Through this agreement, Mailingwork assures that they process the data on our behalf in accordance with the General Data Protection Regulation and ensure the protection of the rights of the affected individuals.

-The images are created for Fraunhofer and will be used for news reporting directly associated with the event as well as for internal and external reporting by Fraunhofer.
+The recordings are created for Fraunhofer and used for news directly related to the event and for internal and external reporting by and through Fraunhofer.

-Furthermore, the images will be published for the purpose of post-event reporting on our media platforms such as Facebook, X, LinkedIn und Youtube oder unserer Webseite or on our website.
-This processing is required in particular to document our event and promote future events.
+Furthermore, the recordings will be published for follow-up reporting on our media platforms such as Facebook, X, LinkedIn, Youtube or our website.
+This processing is particularly necessary to document our event and promote future events.

-The legal basis for data processing is Art.
-6 (1) lit. f GDPR.
-The purposes mentioned are legitimate interests within the meaning of the aforementioned provision.
+The data processing is based on Art.
+6 Abs.
+1 S. 1 lit. f DSGVO.
+The stated purposes are legitimate interests within the meaning of the mentioned regulation.

-The images will be stored for 3 Jahre.
+The recordings will be stored for 3 Jahre.

-Once you have given your explicit consent pursuant to Art.
-6 (1) lit. a GDPR, we will use your email address to regularly send you selected information about the work in our Institute and/or in other institutions and/or events of the Fraunhofer-Gesellschaft.
-The subjects and contents of the selected information are determined by the list you subscribed to..
+If you have explicitly consented in accordance with Art.
+6 Abs.
+1 S. 1 lit. a DSGVO, we will use your e-mail address to regularly send you selected information that informs you about the work at our institute and/or other institutions and/or events of the Fraunhofer Society.
+The topics and contents of the selected information are determined by the distribution list you have signed up for.

-To receive our newsletter, we collect the following mandatory data from you:
+For receiving the newsletter, we collect the following mandatory information:

 • Title

-You may voluntarily provide additional personal data (e.g. address and telephone number).
-We use this data to contact you by telephone or mail (e.g. for press invitations).
+You can voluntarily provide additional information about yourself (e.g., address and phone number).
+We use this data to contact you by phone or post (e.g., for press invitations).

-Once you have subscribed, you will receive a registration notification by email, which you need to confirm to receive the newsletter (so-called double opt-in).
-Your email response serves as confirmation that you are in fact the person who initiated the subscription.
+After your registration, you will receive a registration notification by e-mail, which you must confirm to receive the newsletter (so-called Double Opt-In).
+This serves as proof that the registration was indeed initiated by you.

-You may unsubscribe at any time, e.g., via a link at the end of each newsletter.
-Alternatively, you may also unsubscribe by email abmeldung@umsicht.fraunhofer.de or by using the following link: https://www.fraunhofer.de/de/fraunhofer-newsletter-abmeldung.html.
+Unsubscribing is possible at any time, e.g., via a link at the end of each newsletter.
+Alternatively, you can also send your unsubscribe request at any time to abmeldung@umsicht.fraunhofer.de via e-mail or unsubscribe via the following link: https://www.fraunhofer.de/de/fraunhofer-newsletter-abmeldung.html.

-Mailingwork GmbH uses this information for the purpose of sending and analyzing newsletters on our behalf.
-For this purpose, we entered into a data processing agreement with Mailingwork GmbH.
-By signing this agreement, Mailingwork GmbH undertakes to process the subscriber data in compliance with the General Data Protection Regulation (GDPR) and to ensure that the rights of data subjects are protected.
+Mailingwork uses this information to send and evaluate the newsletters on our behalf.
+We have signed a data processing agreement with Mailingwork for this purpose.
+Through this agreement, Mailingwork assures that they process the data in accordance with the General Data Protection Regulation and ensure the protection of the rights of the affected individuals.

-Mailingwork GmbH has assured us that personal data are comprehensively protected against unauthorized access.
-Mailingwork GmbH is barred from using the data provided by our newsletter subscribers to contact the subscribers itself and is not authorized to transfer the subscriber data to third parties.
-As a reputable email sending service, Mailingwork GmbH is also certified by the Certified Senders Alliance.
+Mailingwork assures that personal data is comprehensively protected against unauthorized access.
+Mailingwork does not use the data of our newsletter recipients to contact them directly or pass the data on to third parties.
+As a reputable e-mail sender, Mailingwork is also certified by the Certified Senders Alliance.

 When using contact forms

-The personal data collected by us for the order will be stored until the expiry of the statutory warranty period (2 years, § 438 para.
-1 no. 3 BGB) and deleted thereafter, unless we are obliged to store the data for a longer period of time in accordance with Article 6 para.
-1 sentence 1 lit. c GDPR due to tax storage and documentation obligations (in particular § 147 AO).
-For this period (regularly ten years from the conclusion of the contract), the data will be processed again solely in the event of a review by the tax authorities.
+The personal data we collect for the order will be stored until the expiration of the statutory warranty period (2 years, § 438 Abs.
+1 Nr.
+3 BGB) and then deleted, unless we are obliged to store it longer according to Article 6 Abs.
+1 S. 1 lit. c GDPR due to tax retention and documentation obligations (especially § 147 AO).
+During this period (regularly ten years from the conclusion of the contract), the data will be processed again solely in the event of a review by the tax authorities.
 Otherwise, the data will be blocked for further processing.

 4. Transfer of Data

-If we transfer personal data collected through websites to processors, we will notify you in this data protection information regarding the respective data processing operation, citing the specific recipient.
+If we pass on personal data collected through the website to processors, we will inform you about this in this privacy notice for each data processing procedure, naming the specific recipient.

-Aside from that, we will transfer your personal data only if
+Otherwise, we will only share your personal data if

-• you have given explicit consent pursuant to Art.
-6 (1) lit. a GDPR;
+• you have given your explicit consent in accordance with Art.
+6 para.
+1 sentence 1 lit. a GDPR;

-• this is necessary pursuant to Article 6 (1) lit. b GDPR for the performance of a contract with you (for example, transfer to shipping companies for the purpose of delivering goods ordered by you, or transmitting payment information to payment service providers or credit institutions in order to process a payment transaction);
+• this is necessary for the fulfillment of a contract with you in accordance with Art.
+6 para.
+1 sentence 1 lit. b GDPR (for example, when passing on data to shipping companies for the purpose of delivering the goods you have ordered or when passing on payment data to payment service providers or credit institutions to carry out a payment transaction);

-• there is a legal obligation for transfer pursuant to Art.
-6 (1) lit. c GDPR.
+• there is a legal obligation for the transfer in accordance with Art.
+6 para.
+1 sentence 1 lit. c GDPR.

 LeadLab (Wiredminds GmbH)

-Our website uses the Leadlab service by Wiredminds GmbH and its tracking pixel technology to analyze user behavior and optimize our site accordingly.
-The service particularly allows us to identify which companies have visited our site.
-In so doing we do not obtain any information that may identify you directly.
+We use the LeadLab service from Wiredminds GmbH on our website, along with its tracking pixel technology, to analyze user behavior and optimize our site accordingly.
+In particular, the service allows us to identify which companies have visited our site.
+We do not receive any information that directly identifies you.

-If IP addresses are collected, they are immediately anonymized after collection by deleting the last number block.
+If IP addresses are collected, they will be anonymized immediately after collection by deleting the last block of numbers.

-We process statistical data based on our legitimate interest pursuant to Article 6 (1) lit. f GDPR for the purpose of optimizing our online offering and our web presence.
+The data processing is based on our legitimate interest according to Art.
+6 Abs.
+1 S. 1 lit. f GDPR for the purpose of optimizing our online offerings and our web presence.
 Wiredminds processes the data on our behalf based on a data processing agreement between us and Wiredminds.
-This agreement ensures that the data processing on our behalf is compliant with the General Data Protection Regulation and guarantees the protection of the data subjects’ rights.
+This ensures that the data processing on our behalf is carried out in accordance with the General Data Protection Regulation while ensuring the protection of the rights of the data subjects.

 Matomo